-The University of California, San Francisco (UCSF) encourages and promotes community involvement in all online communications.
-The practices provided below will allow for meaningful conversation and ongoing community participation to help enrich and impact more lives.
-Please note that as UCSF personnel, you must still abide by UCSF policies and guidelines, including Blogging and Social Media Guidelines, Campus Administrative Policies, the Campus Code of Conduct, Local and Campus Policies, and UCSF Identity Guidelines.
+University of California, San Francisco (UCSF) encourages and promotes community involvement in all online communications.
+The practices provided below aim to allow for meaningful conversation and ongoing community participation to help enrich and impact more lives.
+Please note that as UCSF personnel, you must abide by UCSF policies and guidelines, including Social Media Policies for UCSF Hosted or Branded Accounts, UCSF Campus Code of Conduct and UCSF Brand Identity Guidelines.

 Respect confidentiality.
 Refrain from speculation on the future of UCSF and its practices.
 Keep topics focused on matters of public record when speaking about UCSF.
 Do not disclose confidential or private, non-public information.

 Be respectful.
-Refrain from posting material that is profane, libelous, obscene, threatening, abusive, harassing, hateful, defamatory or embarrassing to another person or entity.
+Avoid posting material that is profane, libelous, obscene, threatening, abusive, harassing, hateful, defamatory or embarrassing to another person or entity.

 You speak for yourself, but your actions reflect those of UCSF.
 Unless you have been authorized by University Relations, you should not speak on behalf of UCSF.
 Do not portray yourself as a spokesperson, or even an unofficial spokesperson, on issues relating to UCSF.

 Listen.
 Before engaging in online platforms, become an observer.
-Listen to the conversations, listen to existing UCSF University Relations conversations, view the content and see what people are talking about.
+Listen to the conversations, view the content and see what people are talking about.

 Live by the law.
-Do not post content that violates any state or federal laws.
+Do not post content that violates any federal or state laws and regulations.
 Obtain permission to use or reproduce copyrighted content.

 Avoid arguments.
 Avoid posting materials or comments that may be seen as offensive, demeaning, inappropriate, threatening or abusive.
 Respectfully withdraw from discussions that go off topic or become profane.